albertoferreirademelo/13-random-programs-bioinformatics/README.md

-# 13-random-programs-bioinformatics
+# Random programs for my bioinformatics course
-Just some programs for my bioinformatics course.
+Not much to say here.
+Maybe I will come back and check this files sometime when I have some time :).